camunda/camunda-bpm-examples/deployment/embedded-spring-rest/README.md

 * Bundles the camunda-engine-REST library
 * Exposes the process engine API via REST

-NOTE: This project must be deployed on a vanilla Apache Tomcat server, NOT the prepackaged distribution which can be downloaded from http://camunda.org.
+> **Note:** This project must be deployed on a vanilla Apache Tomcat server, NOT the prepackaged distribution which can be downloaded from http://camunda.org.

 ## Why is this example interesting?